Aran00b/Deteccion-Visual-de-Anomalias-para-Robots-Moviles/README.md

-En este github encontramos el código correspondiente al trabajo de fin de grado adjunto.
-Además, encontramos los modelos ya entrenados para facilitar la prueba de estos.
-Para mejor comprensión del código leer el trabajo.
-Para cualquier duda o sugerencia contactar conmigo a traves de adriancandilsalas94@gmail.com
+En el repositorio de GitHub proporcionado, encontrará el código correspondiente al trabajo de fin de grado adjunto, así como los modelos ya entrenados para facilitar su prueba.
+Para una mejor comprensión del código, se recomienda leer el documento del trabajo.
+Para cualquier consulta o sugerencia, no dude en ponerse en contacto a través del correo electrónico: adriancandilsalas94@gmail.com.

+In the provided GitHub repository, you will find the code corresponding to the attached final degree project, as well as the pre-trained models to facilitate testing.
+For a better understanding of the code, it is recommended to read the project document.
+For any questions or suggestions, please feel free to contact me at adriancandilsalas94@gmail.com.